JMsoutheastern/tranuse/README.md

 After creating the corresponding trajectory, a message like “The process Urbanization has been successfully created” and a sample with the ten first rows of the file should appear at the command line.
 The step 2- must be repeated as many times as trajectories the user wants to define.

-3- Finally, once all trajectories have been created, the name (including the extension csv) and absolute path to the folder where the user would like to save the output file must be introduced in the “Output directory” box, and then click on the “Run tranUSE” bottom.
-When the software has finalized, a message like “Your file has been successfully exported” will appear at the command line, and the corresponding output file will be created in the folder indicated.
-The csv output file can be joined by the column containing the spatial identifier (i.e., column Index) to a dbf table of the vector layer representing the land use map.
+3- Finally, once all the trajectories have been processed, the name (including the extension csv) and the absolute path of the folder to save the output file must be typed in the “Output directory” box, and then click on the “Run tranUSE” bottom.
+Once the software has finalized, a message like “Your file has been successfully exported” will appear on the command line, and the corresponding output file will be created in the indicated folder.
+The csv output file can be joined by the column containing the spatial identifier (i.e., column Index) to a dbf table of the vector layer representing the land use map on a GIS.

 GNU General Public License, version 3 (GPL-3.0) (https://opensource.org/licenses/GPL-3.0)